umutc/distrubuted-residential-proxy-system/README.md

 -   **Job Distribution:** The Orchestrator receives HTTP request jobs (URL, method, headers, body) via an internal API.
 -   **Job Execution:** The Orchestrator assigns jobs to available, authenticated Agents, marking them as busy.
 Agents execute the HTTP(S) requests using their residential IP address and follow redirects.
 -   **Response Handling:** Agents return the response (status, headers, Base64-encoded body) or error to the Orchestrator via WebSocket.
--   **Synchronous API:** The Orchestrator provides a synchronous API for internal services to submit jobs and receive proxied responses.
+-   **Synchronous API:** The Orchestrator provides a synchronous API (`POST /jobs?sync=true`) for internal services to submit jobs and receive proxied responses directly, waiting for completion.
+-   **Health Check:** An HTTP endpoint (`GET /health`) on the Orchestrator to verify the status of core dependencies (DynamoDB tables, SQS queue).
+-   **CloudWatch Metrics:** Basic metrics for synchronous job duration and success/failure/timeout status (`SynchronousJobDuration`, `SynchronousJobResult`) are published to CloudWatch under the `DistributedResidentialProxy` namespace.
+-   **Resilience:**
+    -   Main job queue includes a Dead Letter Queue (DLQ).
+    -   Basic retry logic for transient errors in the Orchestrator (e.g., no available agents).
--   **Agent Management:** Basic tracking of connected agents and their status (available/busy) within the Orchestrator.
+-   **Agent Management:** Basic tracking of connected agents and their status (available/busy, basic health via status updates) within the Orchestrator.
--   -   Lambda handlers use the `AGENT_REGISTRY_TABLE_NAME` environment variable to locate the agent registry DynamoDB table.
+-   **Structured Logging:** JSON-based structured logging implemented in both Agent and Orchestrator using Pino for better observability.
+-   **Error Handling:** Defined error codes and enhanced error handling/logging across components.
 -   **Configuration:** Agent configuration (Orchestrator URL, API Key) managed via environment variables.
+-   **Monitoring:**
--   **Monitoring:** Basic API endpoint on the Orchestrator to list connected agents.
+    -   Basic API endpoint on the Orchestrator to list connected agents.
+    -   Agent periodically sends status updates to Orchestrator.
 -   **Timeout Handling:** Orchestrator implements timeouts for jobs sent to agents.

 ## Architecture Overview